John Vanbrugh: The Haymarket theatre

 Unsurprisingly under these circumstances, Vanbrugh's management of the Queen's Theatre in Haymarket showed "numerous signs of confusion, inefficiency, missed opportunities, and bad judgment".
-Having burned his fingers on theatre management, Vanbrugh too extricated himself, expensively, by selling the business in 1708, though without ever collecting much of the putative price.
+Having burned his fingers on theatre management, Vanbrugh too extricated himself, expensively, by selling the business in 1708 to Owen Swiny., though without ever collecting much of the putative price.
 He had put a lot of money, his own and borrowed, into the theatre company, which he was never to recover.
 It was noted as remarkable by contemporaries that he continued to pay the actors' salaries fully and promptly while they were working for him, just as he always paid the workmen he had hired for construction work; shirking such responsibilities was close to being standard practice in early 18th century England.
 Vanbrugh himself never seems to have pursued those who owed him money, and throughout his life his finances can at best be described as precarious.

 The College of Arms

 Vanbrugh's introduction and advancement in the College of Arms remain controversial.
 On 21 June 1703 the obsolete office of Carlisle Herald was revived for Vanbrugh.
 This appointment was followed by a promotion to the post of Clarenceux King of Arms in March 1704.
 In 1725 he sold this office to Knox Ward, and he told a friend he had "got leave to dispose in earnest, of a place I got in jest".
 His colleagues' opposition to an ill-gotten appointment ought to have been directed to Lord Carlisle, who as Deputy Earl Marshal, arranged both appointments and against whose wishes they were powerless.
 Vanbrugh went on to make more friends than enemies at the College, however.
 The pageantry of state occasions appealed to his theatrical sense, his duties were not difficult, and he appears to have performed them well.
 In the opinion of a modern herald and historian, although the appointment was "incongruous", he was "possibly the most distinguished man who has ever worn a herald's tabard."
 In May 1706 Lord Halifax and Vanbrugh – representing the octogenarian Garter King of Arms, Sir Henry St George – led a delegation to Hanover to confer the Order of the Garter on Prince George, later to become King George II.
 Vaughan Hart has shown how Vanbrugh's interest in arms and heraldry found expression in, and gave meaning to, his architecture.